 Powerful Paper Plane

 Who needs a baseball-throwing arm to win a paper airplane contest?
-The lucky kid, or kid-at-heart, who finds the PowerUp 2.0 Electric Paper Airplane Conversion Kit, in his Christmas stocking won’t be able to stop folding and flying paper airplanes.
+The lucky kid, or kid-at-heart, who finds the PowerUp 2.0 Electric Paper Airplane Conversion Kit, in his or her Christmas stocking won’t be able to stop folding and flying paper airplanes.
 Guard your paper supply!
-With the PowerUp module, paper airplanes sail, soar, swoop and glide effortlessly.
+With the PowerUp module, paper airplanes sail, soar, swoop, and glide effortlessly.
 The sturdy module is built to withstand dives and drops, and requires 3-AA batteries (not included).
-Available from Amazon; $16.99.
+Available from Amazon; $19.99.

 A Cut Above